EricSeall/project-tracker/README.md

 ## Features

-### Project
+### Project Page

 The "Project" is the main building-block of the application.
 Users can create Project cards in order to store useful information about tracks they're working on such as:
-- **Project Name** - The name of the work-in-progress.
+- **Project Name** - The name of the work-in-progress
 - **Streaming Link** - An optional link to a streamable version of the track for quick and easy access.
-Adds a button to the top left of the card when entered.
+Adds a button to the top left of the card when entered
-- **Priority Level** - How important the track is to finish.
+- **Priority Level** - How important the track is to finish
-- **Due Date** - An optional date that the track needs to be completed by.
+- **Due Date** - An optional date that the track needs to be completed by
-- **Description** - Any additional notes about the track that you'd like to remember.
+- **Description** - Any additional notes about the track that you'd like to remember

 The user can sort their Project cards in either ascending or descending order based upon a number of traits including:
 - Date Updated